kataras/build-a-better-web-together/configuration.md

 		ColorFgWarning int
 		// ColorFgDanger the foreground color for error messages ColorFgDanger int
+		// OtherFgColor the foreground color for the rest of the message types ColorFgOther int

 		// background colors single SGR Code

-		// ColorBgDefault the background color for the normal message bodies ColorBgDefault int
+		// ColorBgDefault the background color for the normal messages ColorBgDefault int
 		// ColorBgInfo the background  color for info messages ColorBgInfo int